Nuclear-Platform/NuclearPlatform/README.md

 ## Troubleshooting the NRS (RANGE Reference Software) ##

   - How to Stop the NRS Server?
-    - click on RANGE Stop icon, or run `./stop.sh`
+    - click on NCL Stop icon, or run `./stop.sh`
     - or if started from command line, ctrl+c or close the console window

   - UI Errors or Stacktraces?